 Fall 2011 not novice developing basic expanding proficient

 31 candidates evident

+score 0 1 2 3 4 5

+Number o f candidat es at each leve el

 Context of Teaching 6 25

 Pre-Assessment Instrument 1 9 21

 Unit/Lesson Plans 8 23

 Post-Assessment Instrument 1 9 21

 Reflection on Changes 1 5 25

 Spring 2012 not novice developing basic expanding proficient

 19 candidates evident

+score 0 1 2 3 4 5

+Number o of candidat es at each leve l

 Context of Teaching 2 17

 Pre-Assessment Instrument 2 13 2

 Unit/Lesson Plans 6 11

 Post-Assessment Instrument 1 9 7

 Reflection on Changes 2 3 11

-Candidates must have a score of 20 or better to pass the project.
-Students with less than 20 have to redo the project during Student Teaching II.
-Details of the scoring rubric are included in an attachment.
 In the spring of 2012 a review was done of the Teacher Work Sample and revisions were made to the process.
-The purpose was to align this project with Understanding By Design which is used in the literacy classes as part of the Capstone Project.
+The purpose was to align this project with Understanding by Design (UbD) which is used in the literacy classes as part of the Capstone Project.
 Four documents are attached that outline the new process to be used in Fall 2012.
+The new process includes overarching planning and assessment expectations that are part of the UbD model.
+The teacher work sample was not disaggregated by subject endorsement.
+That will be done beginning Fall 2012.

-Key Program Assessment 6 - Field Experience and Student Teaching Evaluation (Pedagogical Knowledge, Skills, and Dispositions, P-12 Learning)
+Key Program Assessment 6 - Field Experience and Student Teaching Evaluation (Pedagogical Knowledge, Skills, and Dispositions, and P-12 Learning)

 Evaluation of the teacher education candidate is completed by the cooperating teacher during each of the field experience assignments and by the cooperating teacher and the university supervisor during student teaching experiences.
 The evaluations are aligned with the Conceptual Framework.
 Data charts for the evaluations are included as 006.03B3 TED Aggregate Field Experiences and Student Teaching Reports (2 separate reports).
+Special education is not considered a major field for purposes of institutional coding since it has to be added to either elementary, middle level, or secondary education which are considered major fields.
+Until the coding issue is changed all disaggregated data has to be done manually.